Dragonclaw101/Code201Final/README.md

     - go back a step and have the back button poof once used but come back next time it moves foward
     - once you get to the end you should be able to reset
     - Semi-good CSS
-    - Extra: set of images of the characters
+    - Set of images of the characters
     - Extra: Sound
     - Extra: Multiple starting settings
  - ## User